matt9527-marist/MyObsidianNotes/Security Protocols-Algorithms/003 Hashing II.md

 	• Special values are derived from the CMAC key.
 	• The special value is chosen based on whether the length of
 	the message is a multiple of the block cipher’s block length.
+**HMAC**
+• Why would a hash be a good solution for a MAC?
+• HMAC hashes the message and then the output is
+hashed with the key.  $$let \space b, q$$
+$$SHA_{256}$$
+• Resistant to attacks such as key recovery attacks and
+collision attacks
+• It is recommended that SHA-256 be used as the hash
+function.
 **GMAC**
+ GMAC is also standardized by NIST
+5Attributes:
+	• Designed for 128-block ciphers.
+	• Very efficient
+	• Inputs – message, nonce, and the key
+Steps:
+	• Computes a simple mathematical function on m
+	• Encrypts the output of this message with a block cipher in CTR
+	mode.
+	• Nonce is used as the IV for CTR.